In this introduction to robotics, we take a look at what robots are, how they’re currently used, and how they might shape the world in the future.

 - Medical.
 In the world of healthcare, medtech robots are being used in all kinds of ways.
 Whether it’s managing laboratory specimens or assisting with surgery, rehabilitation, or physiotherapy.

 - Entertainment.
 Increasingly, people are buying robots for enjoyment.
 There are several popular toy robots, and there are even robot restaurants and giant robot statues.

 The field of robotics offers solutions to many different problems.
 As we’ll see, the future of robots could change the world we live in.
 However, that doesn’t mean there aren’t downsides to the technology.

-As explored on our open step from the University of Reading, there are various pros and cons of using robots in our modern world:
+There are various pros and cons of using robots in our modern world: